Alejandro Santo Domingo

-Alejandro Santo Domingo (born 13 February 1977) is a Colombian American businessman.
-He manages the Santo Domingo Group, his family's conglomerate, with his net worth estimated by Forbes to be USD2.6 billion as of May 2023.
-He is a board member of several companies and organizations, such as Bavaria Brewery, Caracol Televisión, El Espectador, the Wildlife Conservation Society, the Metropolitan Museum of Art, the British Museum, and the Barefoot Foundation.
+Alejandro Santo Domingo (born 13 February 1977) is a Colombian American businessman who manages the Santo Domingo Group, his family's conglomerate.
+He is a board member of several companies and organizations, such as Bavaria Brewery, Caracol Televisión, El Espectador, the Wildlife Conservation Society, the Metropolitan Museum of Art, the Bronx Zoo, the British Museum, and the Barefoot Foundation.
 Santo Domingo also owns a minority stake in the Washington Commanders of the National Football League (NFL).
-He is married to British socialite Lady Charlotte Wellesley.
+He is married to British socialite Lady Charlotte Wellesley and his net worth is estimated to be USD3.7 billion as of 2016.

 Early life

 Santo Domingo was born on 13 February 1977 in New York City.
-He is the son of Colombian billionaire Julio Mario Santo Domingo and his second wife, Colombian socialite Beatrice Dávila.
+He is the son of Colombian billionaire Julio Mario Santo Domingo and his second wife, Colombian socialite Beatriz Dávila.
 He is the brother of Andres Santo Domingo Dávila and half-brother of Julio Mario Santo Domingo Braga, who was the only child of Julio Mario Santo Domingo and his first wife, Brazilian socialite Edyala Braga.
 He was educated at the Hotchkiss School, followed by a bachelor's degree in history from Harvard University.